fedelesharon/Anitas-kitchen/README.md

 # Description
 This is my week 6 independent project at Moringa School.

-This is a site where I tell and show more about the restaurant called Anitas-kitchen.
+This is a site where I tell and show more about the restaurant called Anitas-Kitchen.

 # Set up/installation requirements
 >Git